Fixed Asset Management and Compliance Training Course

 - Accountable Managers, Safety or Risk Post Holders.

-- Experienced Managers seeking to enhance their risk and safety management skills.
+- Experienced Managers looking to elevate their risk & safety management skills.

-This course delves into the primary factors influencing safety, risk, and potential corporate liability.
-These areas are particularly significant as they undergo substantial changes in the twenty-first century.
-The course employs a 'systems thinking' approach to manage complex systems effectively.
-The ongoing global pandemic has accelerated transformation in various aspects of corporate strategy, and this course aims to address key themes within modern management practices.
-We explore how to effectively mitigate emerging threats associated with the digitalization of society.
-The course features several high-profile case studies from diverse industries, which are analyzed and discussed collectively by participants.
-Techniques for cultural assessment will be explored and applied to real-world data.
-Participants will also undergo mock cross-examinations by presenters to gain insight into what legal systems consider when assessing corporate liability in the event of risk mitigation failures.
-The course equips participants with the confidence to make informed, risk-based decisions within a complex operational environment.
+This course explores the primary influences on safety, risk and potential corporate liability.
+All three areas warrant particular study as all are undergoing considerable change as we head into the twenty-first century.
+The course adopts a ‘systems thinking’ approach as a method to manage complex systems.
+The current global pandemic has accelerated change in many areas of corporate strategy and this course aims to dilute some of the main themes within contemporary management thinking.
+We consider how to effectively mitigate some of the emergent threats which from the onset of digitalisation within our society.
+The course has a number of high-profile case studies from various industries which are analysed and discussed collectively and presented from various perspectives by the candidates.
+Cultural assessment techniques will be explored and applied to real world data.
+Candidates will experience mock cross examination by the presenters, to give then some appreciation of what the various legal systems look for when assessing corporate liability when risk mitigation has failed.
+The course provides the candidates with the confidence to directly engage with risk-based decisions within a complex operating environment.

 By the end of this training, participants will be able to:

-- Understand the principles of corporate criminal liability.
+- Understand the foundations of corporate criminal liability.

-- Grasp the nature of complex systems and how to navigate them.
+- Understand the nature of complex systems and how to manage within them.

-- Identify strategies to mitigate the impact of new technologies on risk management.
+- Identify strategies to mitigate the impact of new technologies on risk strategies.

 - Enhance the resilience of their risk management system.

-- Scenario-based presentations, briefings, and case study analyses.
+- Scenario based presentations, briefings and case study analysis.